 - Progress Sharing Meetings (PS Meetings) each term for local authorities

 - A regular Progress Review Form (PR Form) to monitor LA progress and identify support and challenge needs

 - Each local authority has a nominated Programme Adviser

 - A programme of In-depth sessions to look at issues, barriers and solutions in detail

 - Childcare Matters information sessions for all types of early years and childcare provider.

 - Training for trainers and Business Support Officers on solutions for 30-hours

-- National progress dissemination events
+- National progress dissemination meetings.

 - Online resources for local authorities posted on LGA Knowledge Hub

-- Online resources for providers posted on www.childcareworks.co.uk with signpost information on Foundation Years website and email.
+- Online resources for providers posted on www.childcareworks.co.uk with signpost information on the Foundation Years website and email.